Gravitational Multipoles in General Stationary Spacetimes: Introduction and Summary

 \subsection{Summary}

-This letter discusses how the Geroch-Hansen formalism can be generalized to stationary spacetimes with arbitrary matter Lagrangians, giving a rigorous definition of gravitational multipoles for any stationary spacetime.
-In addition, I show that the proof of equivalence between the Geroch-Hansen and Thorne multipole formalisms similarly generalizes to arbitrary stationary spacetimes.
-The key to these proofs is the definition and properties of an ``improved'' twist vector $\omega_\mu$ in the Geroch-Hansen formalism, which can be formulated in terms of the energy-momentum tensor in Einstein's equations.
+This paper discusses how the Geroch-Hansen formalism can be generalized to stationary spacetimes with arbitrary matter Lagrangians, in order to give a rigorous definition of gravitational multipoles for any stationary spacetime.
+In addition, I show that the equivalence between the Geroch-Hansen and Thorne multipole formalisms similarly generalizes to arbitrary stationary spacetimes.
+The key to these proofs is the definition and properties of an ``improved'' twist vector $\omega_\mu^I$ in the Geroch-Hansen formalism (Section \ref{sec:GHimprove}), which can be formulated in terms of the energy-momentum tensor featuring in Einstein's equations.

-Specifically, for generic matter content, the main result shown here is that the improved twist vector can be mathematically defined as long as a certain \emph{closed} two-form constructed from the energy-momentum tensor on constant-time slices of the spacetime is also an \emph{exact} form.
+For generic matter content, this paper shows (Section \ref{sec:exactness}) that this improved twist vector can be mathematically defined as long as a certain \emph{closed} two-form constructed from the energy-momentum tensor on constant-time slices of the spacetime is also an \emph{exact} form.
 Physically, this condition is that there are no spatial two-cycles over which there is a net flux of perpendicular (radial) momentum.
 This is a rather reasonable assumption for stationary spacetimes.
+For example, for a single, stationary black hole with a spherical horizon, asymptotic flatness ensures this condition is always satisfied so that the construction of $\omega^I_\mu$ is always guaranteed to hold.

+The construction of the improved twist vector further contains an ambiguity or ``gauge dependence'' which affects the (current) multipole moments.
+I discuss (Section \ref{sec:gaugefix}) the ``gauge fixing'' conditions that must be imposed upon the improved twist vector in order for the multipole moments to be unambiguously defined.
+With the proposed ``gauge fixing'' conditions, the equivalence of the Geroch-Hansen and Thorne multipoles also immediately follows for such arbitrary spacetimes.

-For example, for a single, stationary black hole with a spherical horizon, asymptotic flatness ensures this condition is always satisfied so that the construction of $\omega_\mu$ is always guaranteed to hold.
-Along the way, I also exhibit the explicit form of the improved twist vector $\omega_\mu$ for $\mathcal{N}=2$ supergravity with an arbitrary number of vector multiplets, which has not been reported previously.
+Along the way, I also exhibit (Section \ref{sec:EinsteinmaxwellandSTU}) the explicit form of the improved twist vector $\omega^I_\mu$ for $\mathcal{N}=2$ supergravity with an arbitrary number of vector multiplets, which has not been reported previously.